AdobeDocs/experience-manager-cloud-service.en/help/journey-migration/performing-migration.md

 One more important datapoint is the amount of time it takes to complete the [user mapping](/help/journey-migration/content-transfer-tool/user-mapping-tool/overview-user-mapping-tool.md) (if this is coupled with the content migration).
 You can take this data point into consideration for more realistic estimates, since it will be added to the overall extraction timeline and it may not be required to run it during top-ups.

-These datapoints can also help you [Establish KPI's](/help/journey-migration/readiness.md#establish-kpis) and other migration related tasks.
+These data points can also help you [Establish KPI's](/help/journey-migration/readiness.md#establish-kpis) and other migration related tasks.

 ## Migration plan {#migration-plan}

-Based on the datapoints you gathered (see above), you can create a migration plan that can be integrated into a macro project plan.
+Based on the data points you gathered (see above), you can create a migration plan that can be integrated into a macro project plan.
 This step will enable all the key stakeholders to visualize and plan around the migration activities.

 The following table illustrates a typical migration plan: